jhegemann/OpenCapsule/README.md

 ### 7) Debugging:

 These switches are very useful for debugging purposes.
-If something goes seriously wrong, you should activate some of the following switches to see what happens.
+If something goes seriously wrong or you contribute to the OpenCapsule project, you should activate some of the following switches to see what happens internally.
 ```
 WATCH_SINGLE_SHOOTING 0
 ```